numba/texasbbq/README.rst

 and has only a single third-party python dependency: `packaging`.
 Hence it will probably run on a large variety of different CI systems and platforms.
 It provides a pure Python interface to ``conda`` without using a shell language.
-It will need at least `conda` 4.9 to operate.
+A self-contained miniconda distribution containing at least ``conda`` 4.9 will be dowwnloaded to ensure a clean build.

-The script will download and bootstrap a self-contained miniconda distribution to ensure a clean build.
-You can also run it locally in case you need to debug a build or want to add a new project to test.

 It has multiple *stages*, which are actions to perform and multiple *targets*, which are projects to be tested.